SOE Procedures

 1. The Minor must be available in the same undergraduate calendar year listed on your Program/Academic Evaluation for your Bachelor of Engineering degree program.

-2. A maximum of 50 percent of the courses in a Minor may be courses taken in fulfillment of the Major where courses (core and elective) are the same
+2. A maximum of 50 percent of the courses in a Minor may be courses taken in fulfillment of the Major where courses (core and elective) are the same.
+The same rule applies for students completing a Certificate.

 Section X: Degree Programs